kulick23/esde-intro-to-web-dev-tasks/README.md

 Then you did it correctly.

-Now the next step is to publish that branch into your Git repositry (origin).
+Now the next step is to publish that branch into your Git repository (origin).
 Run command `git push -u origin`.
 You should see a list of messages containing that line:

 ```
 ...